 8. Casio MTD-1079D-1AVCF Super Illuminator

-And while the digital focus of Casio watches often means that they're better as utility devices than fashion accessories, this is a handsome looking timepiece.
-The counterpoint between the bold arrow of the hour hand and the basic shape rectangles and circles that constitute the face are further accentuated by the simple color scheme of silver, black, and white.
+While the digital focus of Casio watches often means that they're better as utility devices than fashion accessories, this is a handsome-looking timepiece.
+The counterpoint between the bold arrow of the hour hand and the basic rectangles and circles that constitute the face is further accentuated by the simple color scheme of silver, black, and white.

 9. Casio AQS810W-1AVCF Solar Sport Watch